New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Introduction

-Moreover, it is well agreed that the sensing capability, in addition to communications, will play a more significant role than ever before in 6G era.
-Hence, there is a new trend to integrate both functionalities by jointly designing the waveforms and transceiver architectures, namely integrated sensing and communication (ISAC).
+In addition to communications, it is well agreed that the sensing capability will play a more significant role than ever before in 6G era.
+Consequently, there is a growing trend towards integrating both functionalities by jointly designing waveforms and transceiver architectures, known as integrated sensing and communication (ISAC).
 As for radio sensing, it relies on range measurements for positioning the target and the estimation of the target speed.
-In theory, the range is readily converted from the signal propagation delay while the speed can be obtained by giving the observed Doppler shift.
-Obviously, sensing inherently relates to the acquisition of delay and Doppler parameters, which perfectly aligns with OTFS using DD domain for communication purpose.
+In theory, the range can be readily converted from the signal propagation delay while the speed can be obtained by giving the observed Doppler shift.
+Obviously, sensing inherently involves the acquisition of delay and Doppler parameters, which perfectly aligns with OTFS's utilization of the DD domain for communication purposes.
 As discussed in \cite{monk2016otfs}, the DD communication channel also reveals the underlying physical propagation environments.
 Therefore, although the original purpose for developing OTFS is to support high-mobility applications, the characterization of channel in the DD domain pave the way to approach the physical world.
 OTFS has been widely acknowledged as a promising waveform for realizing ISAC by providing a novel framework to unify both functionalities in the same DD domain \cite{yuan2022otfstutorial}.

 Considering quite a few benefits provided by OTFS, the interests from both the industry and academia have been tremendously increased since 2017.
 In 2021, a special issue on OTFS was published in ZTE Communications \cite{yuan2021special}, which has attracted several contributions.
-As for the overview paper, there has been one published recently in IEEE Internet of Things Journal, which, however, focused on the application of OTFS in IoT networks \cite{xiao2021overview}.
+As for the overview paper, there has been one published recently in IEEE Internet of Things (IoT) Journal, which, however, focused on the application of OTFS in IoT networks \cite{xiao2021overview}.
 In this article, we aim to present a comprehensive survey of OTFS technology in 6G era, including the historical views, fundamentals, recent advances, and future works.
 We hope this article will help all researchers, especially for those new in this area to have a panorama of OTFS.